-This window displays the current elemental properties in the model for Walls, Glazing, Roofs and Floors.
+This window displays the current elemental properties in the model for notional Walls, Glazing, Roofs and Floors.
 An average thermal value for each type of element is shown.
-You may create a Building Code as a reference with target values to be achieved.
+You may select or create an Energy Code as a reference with target values to be achieved.
 The current thermal values in the model are then compared with these and compliance/non-compliance is indicated.

 It also calculates the Maximum Allowable Glazing based on that Code as well as indicating Maximum Building Performance, Current Façade Performance and Maximum Façade Performance.